Madonna: Influences

-Influences also came to her from the art world, such as through the works of Mexican artist Frida Kahlo.
-The music video of the song "Bedtime Story" featured images inspired by the paintings of Kahlo and Remedios Varo.
-Madonna is also a collector of Tamara de Lempicka's Art Deco paintings and has included them in her music videos and tours.
-Her video for "Hollywood" (2003) was an homage to the work of photographer Guy Bourdin; Bourdin's son subsequently filed a lawsuit for unauthorized use of his father's work.
-Pop artist Andy Warhol's use of sadomasochistic imagery in his underground films were reflected in the music videos for "Erotica" and "Deeper and Deeper".
+Madonna also drew inspiration from the visual arts, particularly Mexican painter Frida Kahlo.
+The music video for "Bedtime Story" (1995) incorporated imagery influenced by the works of Kahlo and Remedios Varo.
+A collector of Tamara de Lempicka's Art Deco paintings, Madonna has featured them throughout her music videos and stage productions.
+Her video for "Hollywood" (2003) paid tribute to the photography of Guy Bourdin, though it later prompted a lawsuit filed by Bourdin's son over the unauthorized use of his father's images.
+The sadomasochistic motifs in pop artist Andy Warhol's underground films were echoed in the videos for "Erotica" and "Deeper and Deeper".